AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 ---
-description: These instructions are for Analytics and Audience Manager customers who want to use the Experience Cloud Identity Service and do not use Dynamic Tag Management (DTM).
-However, we strongly recommend that you use DTM to implement the ID service.
-DTM streamlines the implementation workflow and automatically ensures the correct code placement and sequencing.
+description: These instructions are for Analytics and Audience Manager customers who want to use the Experience Cloud Identity Service and do not use Data Collection tags.
+However, we strongly recommend that you use tags to implement the ID service.
+Tags streamlines the implementation workflow and automatically ensures the correct code placement and sequencing.
 keywords: ID Service
 title: Implement the Experience Cloud Identity Service for Analytics and Audience Manager
 exl-id: e31720a1-5c89-4084-88f6-443994dbb2f4
 ---
 # Implement the Experience Cloud Identity Service for Analytics and Audience Manager{#implement-the-experience-cloud-id-service-for-analytics-and-audience-manager}

-These instructions are for Analytics and Audience Manager customers who want to use the Experience Cloud Identity Service and do not use Dynamic Tag Management (DTM).
-However, we strongly recommend that you use DTM to implement the ID service.
-DTM streamlines the implementation workflow and automatically ensures the correct code placement and sequencing.
+These instructions are for Analytics and Audience Manager customers who want to use the Experience Cloud Identity Service and do not use [Data Collection tags](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html?lang=en).
+However, we strongly recommend that you use tags to implement the ID service.
+Tags streamlines the implementation workflow and automatically ensures the correct code placement and sequencing.

 >[!IMPORTANT]
 >